 Write summaries in paragraph form in clear English with adequate details, for questions requiring a narrative response.

-Review the form carefully and leave no blanks.
+Review the form carefully, leaving no blanks.

 Write the goal in clear, measurable terms, when goals are required.

-Collect required signatures that must be handwritten by the signatory, after the service has been provided.
+Collect required signatures from VR or OIB staff, customers, provider’s staff, and circle of supports (including customer representatives, if any), using encryption when required, through one of the following methods:

+obtaining handwritten signatures;

+obtaining digital signature(s) ensuring customer confidentiality on approved software options.

+Examples of approved software to collect digital signatures include:

+Adobe and

+DocuSign (when it is an option for a TWC-VR form)

+Signatures can be collected on smart devices (i.e. tablets and phones).

+sending a copy of the document to the customer when the customer has the equipment necessary to print, sign and return an electronic copy of the signed form (such as a photo or scanned copy).

 Make certain that all standards have been met before submitting any form and/or report with an invoice for payment.

+When the provider has attempted to obtain signatures, and has recorded such attempts on the submitted documentation, VR or OIB staff can verify the customer's satisfaction and service delivery as described in the VR-SFP by contacting the customer.

 When forms are completed by a provider, the forms must be submitted by either US mail, hand delivery, fax, or encrypted email, unless otherwise noted.

 Information must be accurate and complete.
 All instructions on the form and in the VR-SFP manual must be followed.